 By Jonathan Stempel and Suzanne Barlyn

-The reinsurance transaction covers "long-tail" exposures, which are liabilities that can emerge long after policies are issued, from excess casualty, workers compensation and other AIG policies dating from 2015 and before.
+The reinsurance transaction covers "long-tail" exposures, which are liabilities that emerge long after policies are issued, from excess casualty, workers compensation and other AIG policies issued before last year.

-Friday's transaction helps AIG Chief Executive Peter Hancock reduce risks that his New York-based insurer took on before he took over in June 2014, and frees up capital for share buybacks.
+The transaction helps AIG Chief Executive Peter Hancock lower risk at his New York-based insurer, which has reduced exposures and shed businesses since its 2008 federal bailout, and frees up capital for share buybacks.

-"This decisive step enables us to focus firmly on the future," and provides "additional risk capacity to serve our clients and return capital to shareholders," Hancock said in a statement.
+"This decisive step enables us to focus firmly on the future," with "additional risk capacity to serve our clients and return capital to shareholders," Hancock said in a statement.

-Berkshire's float, which helps fund growth and reflects the amount of insurance premiums collected before claims are paid, totaled $91 billion as of Sept.
+Berkshire's float, which helps fund growth and reflects the premiums collected upfront before claims are paid, totaled $91 billion on Sept.
 30.

-"This announcement indicates that there may be more pain left," he wrote.
+"This announcement indicates that there may be more pain left," wrote Meredith, who rates AIG "neutral."
+Gelb rates it "overweight."

-AIG is retaining authority to handle and resolve claims.
-Hartford Financial Services Group Inc struck a similar arrangement when it passed off some asbestos liabilities to National Indemnity earlier this month.
+AIG will retain authority to handle and resolve claims, similar to an arrangement that Hartford Financial Services Group Inc (HIG.N) struck when it passed some asbestos liabilities to National Indemnity this month.

-National Indemnity in 2014 reached a similar transaction with Liberty Mutual covering $6.5 billion of liabilities, but took responsibility for handling asbestos and environmental claims.
-Liberty Mutual agreed to handle workers compensation claims.
+National Indemnity in 2014 reached a similar reinsurance transaction with Liberty Mutual covering $6.5 billion of liabilities, but took responsibility for resolving asbestos and environmental claims.

-(Reporting by Suzanne Barlyn and Jonathan Stempel in New York, and Richa Naidu and Nikhil Subba in Bengaluru; Editing by Martina D'Couto and Marguerita Choy)
+(Reporting by Suzanne Barlyn and Jonathan Stempel in New York, and Richa Naidu and Nikhil Subba in Bengaluru; Editing by Marguerita Choy and Andrew Hay)